A.J. Pollock Player Props: Mariners vs. Guardians

 - Pollock hit .245 with 26 doubles, a triple, 14 home runs and 32 walks.

-- Pollock picked up an RBI in 40 of 138 games last season (29.0%), including 12 occasions when he drove in multiple runs (8.7%).
-He had three or more RBIs in four games.
+- Pollock picked up an RBI in 40 games last year out of 138 (29.0%), including multiple RBIs in 8.7% of those games (12 times) and three or more RBIs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.